batect/batect.dev/docs/using-batect-with/ci/github-actions.md

         run: ./batect build
 ```

-You can see a full example of using Batect with CircleCI in [the TypeScript sample project](https://github.com/batect/batect-sample-typescript).
+You can see a full example of using Batect with GitHub Actions in [the TypeScript sample project](https://github.com/batect/batect-sample-typescript).

 ## Caching between builds